About the Games

 The Sainsbury's School Games is a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.

-The Games are made up of four levels of activity: competition in schools, between schools, at county/area level and a national event for the most talented young people in the UK:
+The Games are made up of three levels of activity: competition in schools, between schools, at county/area level and a national event for the most talented young people in the UK:

-• Level 1 - sporting competition for all students in school through intra-school competition
+• Intra-school (Level 1) - sporting competition for all students in school through intra-school competition

-• Level 2 - individuals and teams are selected to represent their schools in local inter-school competitions
+• Inter-school (Level 2) - individuals and teams are selected to represent their schools in local inter-school competitions

-• Sainsbury's School Games Festivals (Level 3) – the county/area will stage multi-sport Sainsbury's School Games festivals as a culmination of year-round school sport competition
+• Sainsbury's School Games Festivals (Level 3) – the county/area will stage multi-sport Sainsbury's School Games Festivals as a culmination of year-round school sport competition

-• Level 4 – the Sainsbury's School Games finals: a national multi-sport event where the most talented young people in the UK will be selected to compete in our sporting venues (including the Olympic Park in 2012).
+The Sainsbury's 2013 School Games a national multi-sport event where the most talented young people in the UK will be selected to compete in our sporting venues.

 The Games are designed to build on the magic of 2012 to enable every school and child to participate in competitive sport, including meaningful opportunities for disabled youngsters.